futurebound/retail-inventory/README.md

 **Before proceeding, confirm the following behavior:**

-- [ ] All new Products have an associated Supplier
 - [ ] Can query to view all Products associated with a single Supplier
 - [ ] Can query to view all Products associated with a single Category